On a generalization of affinoid varieties: Coherent sheaves over a dagger affinoid space

 \begin{cor} Let $A$ be a $k$-dagger affinoid algebra and $X = \cM(A)$.
-Then an $\cO_X$-modules is coherent if and only if is associated to a finite $A$-dagger module. \begin{proof} The non-strict case is easily reduced to the strict case. \end{proof} \end{cor}
+Then a $\cO_X$-modules is coherent if and only if is associated to a finite $A$-dagger module. \end{cor} \begin{proof} The non-strict case is easily reduced to the strict case base changing the base field with $K/k$ for which $A \otimes_k^\dagger K$ becomes a strict $K$-dagger affinoid algebra and using lemma \ref{lemma_BER2_2_1_2}. \end{proof}